 June 4, 2008 granting plaintiffs' request for such injunction.
 Seeking a reversal of the January 31, 2008 decision of the Hawaii Supreme Court, the State filed a Petition for Writ of Certiorari on April 29, 2008 with the United States Supreme Court.
 The United States Supreme Court granted the petition for certiorari, and on March 31, 2009, unanimously reversed the Hawaii Supreme Court's decision, and remanded the case to the Hawaii Supreme Court for further proceedings not inconsistent with its opinion.
 The United States Supreme Court concluded that the State holds "absolute fee" title to the lands conveyed to it by the United States at statehood; that federal law did not prevent the Legislature from deciding, as it had, to sell a portion of the Ceded Lands for the HFDC's two housing developments; and that the Supreme Court of Hawaii erred in reading the federal Apology Resolution "as recognizing claims inconsistent with the title held in 'absolute fee' by the United States ... and conveyed to the State of Hawaii at statehood."
-By orders filed on May 15, 2009, the Hawaii Supreme Court "for further consideration in light of the United States Supreme Court "for further consideration in light of the United States Supreme Court settlement of [the] matter."
+By orders filed on May 15, 2009, the Hawaii Supreme Court re-opened the appeal in that court "for further consideration in light of the United States Supreme Court's mandate," and allowed the parties until July 17, 2009 to inform the court "whether there is any effective settlement of [the] matter."